Find a spider by...

 A bite may cause very mild illness but human bitings are rare

-taken at Airlie Beach on the mid-north coast of Queensland and Mascord also photographed on the coast near Cairns an
+Mascord photographed on the coast near Cairns an

 intertidal spider he considered to be Desis marina and that was apparently identical to the one presented on this page.
 In addition, the spider

 collection of the Australian Museum in Sydney includes a specimen labelled as Desis marina and found in 1979 in the vicinity of Cairns.
-If both of
+Based on the

 Spider(s) with a very similar appearance: None, although species from several other spider families are superficially similar to this spider.